 The Four Requirements for Divorce

-Arizona is a no-fault divorce state, meaning neither spouse has to prove wrongdoing.
-But the court still requires specific findings before it will grant a dissolution.
-The most common requirement people overlook is the residency period.
+Arizona is a no-fault state for divorce.
+Neither spouse has to prove wrongdoing.
+But the superior court still requires specific findings before it will grant a dissolution.
+The divorce process starts with meeting these requirements.
+The most common one people overlook is the residency period.

 The court shall enter a decree of dissolution of marriage if it finds each of the following: 1.
 That one of the parties, at the time the action was commenced, was domiciled in this state or was stationed in this state while a member of the armed services and that in either case the domicile or military presence has been maintained for ninety days before filing the petition.

-A.R.S. § 25-312(A)(1)At least one spouse must have been an Arizona resident, or stationed here through military service, for a minimum of 90 days before filing.
+A.R.S. § 25-312(A)(1)Under Arizona law, at least one spouse must have been a resident or stationed here through military service for a minimum of 90 days before filing.
 The court must also find that the marriage is irretrievably broken.
 For covenant marriages, the court applies a separate set of grounds under A.R.S.
 25-903.

 When One Spouse Disagrees

 If both spouses agree the marriage is irretrievably broken, the court accepts that finding.
-But when one spouse denies it under oath, the court holds a hearing to evaluate the prospect of reconciliation.
+But when one spouse denies it under oath, the court holds a hearing.
+The purpose is to evaluate the prospect of reconciliation.

 If one of the parties denies under oath or affirmation that the marriage is irretrievably broken, the court shall hold a hearing to consider all relevant factors as to the prospect of reconciliation and shall make a finding as to whether the marriage is irretrievably broken.